chimesindeed/chimesindeed.github.io/_posts/2020-12-19-retailcomp.markdown

 ### At the back of a Rails stack is an SQLite table ' stores ' with columns for things such as Store name, number, location, city, etc.
 ### Routes are enabled and Controller end-points setup for Create, Read, Update and Delete functionality on Stores which are made available in JSON format for the React frontend to access.
 ### |
 ### From the perspective of the business model: A customer didn't find everything they were looking for and asks for a store list.
 The employee brings up a store list on a screen and the information is there for the customer to do whatever they want with it.
+### |
-The pain point alleviated is an employee having to either provide that information from memory or thumb around for a store list which often runs out.
+### The pain point alleviated is an employee having to either provide that information from memory or thumb around for a store list which often runs out.
 Having that list available on screen alleviates stress for both customers and employees.
 ###  |
-### A list of all stores, a selected store, or a form to update a store is rendered from a single Component based on the value of a ' toggle: ' key setup in the Redux store.
-From a developer's perspective.
+### A fetch GET request is sent upon mounting of the Stores feature and all stores are retrieved from the Rails index action, funneled into a ' stores ' key in the Redux store, which is mapped to and rendered to the screen for users.

-### Because of Value set in COMPONENT A -> COMPONENT B is rendered.
-A Universal State Library such as Redux

-* A Component that renders one of several Components based on conditional logic
-* The Rendered Component

-### Redux makes for coding a transition between the rendering of All Stores, One Store, An Update form, seemless.
+### |
+### Double clicking a store will send a get request to the Rails show action passing in the id of the store as a parameter.
+The response is funneled into a ' store ' key in the Redux store which is also mapped to and rendered.
+And a similar process is achieved to update the information of a store.
+### React Router is used to create separate Routes for RetailComp's Discounts and Stores features as well as a Route to enable the creation of new stores.